Troubleshooting Blank / Empty Device Manager Problem

 - The relevant registry key is not being given proper security permissions.

-Here are solutions to the problems mentioned above:
+Here are some solutions to the problems mentioned above:

 Make Sure Plug and Play Is Enabled

 Plug and Play is the service responsible for filling the list in the device manager with devices.
-Plug and play works automatically and adds a device to the list when the it is connected to the computer.
-Here’s how to enable it:
+Plug and Play devices work automatically when plugged in.
+Here’s how to enable this feature manually:

 - Press Windows Key + R > type services.msc > press Enter